pec0ra/cooperation/README.md

 Cong, R., Wu, B., Qiu, Y., & Wang, L. (2012).
 Evolution of cooperation driven by reputation-based migration. *PloS one, 7*(5), e35776.

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
-(Code / Projects Reports of the previous year)

 ## Research Methods

 Game Theory and Agent-Based Model

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

 ## Other

-(mention datasets you are going to use)